 2011 Scantech/Playford Trust scholarship

-Respected Science News magazine has named Phiala Shanahan in its latest list of elite young scientists ‘pushing the boundaries of scientific enquiry’.
+In 2020, respected Science News magazine named Phiala Shanahan one of its Top 10 elite young scientists ‘pushing the boundaries of scientific enquiry’.
 All of those honoured were nominated by Nobel laureates, recently elected members of the US National Academy of Sciences, or previous winners of the accolade.

 Phiala studied undergraduate and postgraduate physics at the University of Adelaide before moving to the US.
 After some postdoctoral work, she was hired by the prestigious Massachusetts Institute of Technology as its youngest ever professor of physics.